influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 `USE NOAA_water_database` before you run the query.
 The CLI queries the data in the `USE`d database and the `DEFAULT` [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp).
-If you're using the [HTTP API](/influxdb/v1.7/tools/api/) be sure to set the `db` [query string parameter](/influxdb/v1.7/tools/api/#query-string-parameters) to `NOAA_water_database`.
+If you're using the [InfluxDB API](/influxdb/v1.7/tools/api/) be sure to set the `db` [query string parameter](/influxdb/v1.7/tools/api/#query-string-parameters) to `NOAA_water_database`.
-If you do not set the `rp` query string parameter, the HTTP API automatically queries the database's `DEFAULT` retention policy.
+If you do not set the `rp` query string parameter, the InfluxDB API automatically queries the database's `DEFAULT` retention policy.

 #### Select specific tags and fields from a single measurement